 Steps towards being prepared for the inevitable loss of AC Mains power.

-- Have a small Goal Zero Escape 150 system that’s based on a lead-acid battery.
+Have a small Goal Zero Escape 150 system that’s based on a lead-acid battery.
 It’s modified for power-pole +12V output leads and has a pair of 15W solar panels for field charging.
 Use this mostly for the hanging LED lights it came with.
 It will run the ICOM IC-705 station for hours and occasionally supports such use in the field.
+This item is getting closer to end-of-battery-life again.
+Do not plan to replace the $45 battery a fourth time.

-- The EcoFlow Delta 2 system is newer, larger, lighter, and provides in-house power back up (extension cord overlay) and automotive 12V refrigerator power on the go.
+The EcoFlow Delta 2 system is relatively new, a-bit larger, and provides accessory and in-house power back up (extension cord overlay) and automotive 12V refrigerator power on the go.
 A solar panel can be deployed on sunny days to charge as needed.

 * Non-standard power pole orientation requires a simple DIY wired adapter to convert to standard Amateur Radio configuration.